For the full story, including the story of our previous name, Kibotzer, check out our blog: blog.beeminder.com/beenamer.

 If you can quantify it, you can beemind it!

 The maximum healthy rate we recommend — and this is far from easy — is one percent of your bodyweight per week.
 We recommend starting with a more modest 0.33% per week.
 That corresponds, for example, to half a pound per week if you weigh 150 pounds, or a deficit of 250 calories per day.
-Since you want to target a percentage of your current weight, that means as you lose weight you want the steepness of your yellow brick road to decrease.
+Since you want to target a percentage of your current weight, that means as you lose weight you want the steepness of the bright red line to decrease.

 We’ve done our best to strike the right balance between allowing for natural fluctuation vs making sure that you can’t deceive yourself that you’re making progress when you’re really not.
-It’s a tricky problem and we’re eager for more feedback on this but we have enough success stories that we believe that — if you pay attention to where you are on the yellow brick road every day — that derailing truly means you were not following the path you set for yourself.
+It’s a tricky problem and we’re eager for more feedback on this but we have enough success stories that we believe that — if you pay attention to where you are with respect to the bright red line every day — that derailing truly means you were not following the path you set for yourself.

 Beeminder is, in our humble opinions, far superior to StickK for graphable goals.
 And it’s not just our pretty graphs or our data import/export or bot reminders.
 More fundamentally it’s that Beeminder understands that commitment contracts suck.
 You’ve probably noticed that you often (ironically) procrastinate on using them, even when you see the clear need.
 What sucks is the loss of flexibility — maybe losing weight will be more painful than you think, maybe something will come up at work.
 So many unknowns.
 Committing is scary (and rationally so!).

 Beeminder offers the the best of both worlds: meaningful commitment with maximal flexibility.
-Beeminding means committing to keep your datapoints on your yellow brick road, but the steepness of the road is under your control, with a one-week delay.
+Beeminding means committing to keep your datapoints on the right side of the red line, but the steepness of the line is under your control, with a one-week delay.

 Why a week?
 Akrasia (dynamic inconsistency, hyperbolic discounting) means over-weighting immediate consequences, so to beat akrasia you only need to bind yourself for whatever the horizon on “immediate” is.
 Based on a study of grocery-buying habits — when buying groceries online for delivery tomorrow people buy a lot more ice cream and a lot fewer vegetables than when they’re ordering for delivery next week — and raw guesswork (so far), we’re taking that Akrasia Horizon to be one week.